IQSS/dataverse/doc/sphinx-guides/source/developers/globus-api.rst

 Adding Files to the Dataset
 ---------------------------

-In the managed case, once a Globus transfer has been initiated a final API call is made to Dataverse to provide it with the task identifier of the transfer and information about the files being transferred:
+In the managed case, you must initiate a Globus transfer and take note of its task identifier.
+As in the JSON example below, you will pass it as ``taskIdentifier`` along with details about the files you are transferring:

 .. code-block:: bash